Muhammad Yusuf Khoja: Genealogy

 Muhammad Yusuf Khoja’s grandfather was Ahmad Kasani (1461–1542), a notable Naqshbandi leader sometimes referred to as the Great Master.
 Some Khojas in Central Asia were said to be Sayyids, descendants of Muhammad.
+However, the majority of the inhabitants of Bukhara and Samarkand were Tajiks.
 Many Khojas were appointed to administrative positions by Mongol leaders in what is now present day Xinjiang, China, historically known as Altishahr.
 Ahmad Kasani himself never visited the Altishahr region but his descendants, Muhammad Yusuf among them, were involved in the area.“The saint's sons settled at Kashgar, where their father had married a wife and had received rich estates, and gradually established a theocracy, laying upon the necks of the submissive, apathetic people a heavy yoke which they still bear.
 In course of time two parties were formed whose influence on the subsequent history of the country has been profound.
 The supporters of the elder son were termed Ak Taulin or "White Mountaineers", from the name of the range behind Artush, their headquarters, whereas the supporters of the younger were known as Kara Taulin or "Black Mountaineers", from the hills near Khan Arik.
 Both parties of Khojas. as they were termed, aimed at political supremacy and intrigued with any external power that appeared likely to favour their ambitions.

 — Sir Percy Sykes and Ella Sykes.Muhammad Yusuf Khoja’s wife Zuleiha Begum was from the village of Bashkerim in Kashgar.
 Her father was a wealthy property owner from Bashkerim.
 The two started a family when their son Afaq Khoja (Hidāyat Allāh) was born in 1626 in Kumul.